Aubergine 2 ways: crispy fried cubes on top and smoky grilled flesh in a zesty lemon risotto…

-From a risotto point of view, this is a really a basic one: oil, onion, garlic, rice, stock, butter and parmesan.
+From a risotto point of view, this is really a basic one: oil, onion, garlic, rice, stock, butter, and parmesan.
 That’s all.
-The grilled and fried aubergines, lemon zest, lemon juice and basil however add a ton of flavour.
+The grilled and fried aubergines, lemon zest, lemon juice, and basil, however, add a ton of flavor.

-When searching (afterwards) for an online version of the recipe, I found out that the cookbook is actually slightly different from the original recipe with respect to preparing the aubergines.
+When searching (afterward) for an online version of the recipe, I found out that the cookbook is actually slightly different from the original recipe with respect to preparing the aubergines.

-“Plenty” prescribes flame-grilling one of the aubergines over an hob – which is a bit difficult with my induction hob – and not oven-grilling as per the original recipe.
-I didn’t know that at the time, so I just followed my regular oven-roasting routine: pierce the aubergine with a knife a couple of times, rub some olive oil over it and put it in an 200C/400F fan oven for about 45 minutes.
-For more smokiness I would indeed suggest following Ottolenghi’s original recipe: oven-grilling on high for a full hour.
+“Plenty” prescribes flame-grilling one of the aubergines over a hob – which is a bit difficult with my induction hob – and not oven-grilling as per the original recipe.
+I didn’t know that at the time, so I just followed my regular oven-roasting routine: pierce the aubergine with a knife a couple of times, rub some olive oil over it and put it in a 200℃/ 400℉ fan oven for about 45 minutes.
+For more smokiness, I would indeed suggest following Ottolenghi’s original recipe: oven-grilling on high for a full hour.

 Furthermore, you have to be careful with adding the lemon juice at the end of the cooking time of the risotto.
 I only added half as you also finish with lemon zest, but it already was almost too tangy.